redisson/redisson/redisson-mybatis/README.md

 `maxSize` - defines max size of entries amount stored in Redis

+`localCacheEvictionPolicy` - local cache eviction policy. `LFU`, `LRU`, `SOFT`, `WEAK` and `NONE` eviction policies are available.

+`localCacheSize` - local cache size.
+If size is `0` then local cache is unbounded.

+`localCacheTimeToLive` - time to live in milliseconds for each map entry in local cache.
+If value equals to `0` then timeout is not applied.

+`localCacheMaxIdleTime` - max idle time in milliseconds for each map entry in local cache.
+If value equals to `0` then timeout is not applied.

+`localCacheSyncStrategy` - local cache sync strategy. `INVALIDATE`, `UPDATE` and `NONE` eviction policies are available.

 `redissonConfig` - defines path to redisson config in YAML format

 Examples: